 Bruxism is another name for teeth grinding, a condition that affects millions of people.
-Teeth grinding is a serious condition because it can contribute to other problems such as worn teeth, gum disease, headaches, TMJ disorders and more.
+Teeth grinding is a serious condition because it can contribute to other problems such as worn teeth, gum disease, and headaches.

 Signs & Symptoms of Bruxism

 Because most people grind their teeth while they sleep, it’s possible to have a problem and not even know it.
-An experienced and highly trained dentist like Dr. Miller, however, can easily detect bruxism cases.
+An experienced and highly trained dentist like Dr. Hoffert can easily detect the signs of bruxism during a comprehensive oral exam.
 Here are some signs and symptoms we look for:

 - Teeth that are worn, have chips or flat edges